East Alabama Health

-This 58-bed inpatient hospital in Phenix City, a joint venture between Piedmont and Encompass Health, offers comprehensive inpatient services for conditions including stroke, trauma, brain injuries, spinal cord injuries, arthritis, chronic pain, neuromuscular disease, amputation and other disabling conditions that have caused loss of functional mobility.
+The 58-bed inpatient Regional Rehabilitation Hospital in Phenix City offers comprehensive inpatient services for many conditions that include stroke, trauma, brain injuries, spinal cord injuries, arthritis, chronic pain, neuromuscular disease, amputation and other disabling conditions that have caused loss of functional mobility.
 It is designed to return patients to the community leading active and independent lives.

-Regional Rehabilitation employs approximately 220 health care professionals, including nurses; physical, occupational and speech therapists; and other support personnel.
-The hospital, which treats more than 1,600 patients yearly, has earned specialty certifications for stroke, brain injury and hip fracture.
+Regional Rehabilitation employs approximately 220 healthcare professionals, including nurses; physical, occupational and speech therapists; and other support personnel.
+The hospital treats more than 1,600 patients yearly and is accredited by The Joint Commission.
+Regional Rehabilitation Hospital has specialty certifications for stroke, brain injury and hip fracture.

 Central Alabama VA Medical Center – Tuskegee

-This 220-bed hospital is part of the Central Alabama Veterans Health Care System, which also includes the Montgomery Veterans Medical Center and community-based outpatient clinics in Dothan, Fort Rucker, Monroeville and Columbus, Georgia.
+This 220-bed hospital is part of the Central Alabama Veterans Health Care System, a system that also includes the Montgomery Veterans Medical Center and community-based outpatient clinics in Dothan, Fort Novosel, Monroeville and Columbus, Georgia.